sleepyfox/Code-Dojo-45/js/log.md

 `git checkout 8722f36`

 With the implementation we've got some duplication. we've got eight instances of `parseInt`, so let's extract that to two helper variables, argument1 and argument2.
 We run the tests after changing the first operation (subtraction), and everything is still green so I decide to do all three other operators at once, and the tests are all still green, so mission accomplished.

+`git checkout c55fcbc`

+Now we come to the first additional requirement, that we support floats as well as integers.
+The easiest way to support this is just to swap `parseInt` for `parseFloat`, but first let's add a test for adding two floats together.
+It fails as expected because the trailing '.1' and '.9' from the arguments in our test case get dropped by `parseInt`, and replacing it for `parseFloat` does indeed make all the tests pass again.

+At this point the four instances of `.toString` offend thine eyes, so I refactored them out into a result, which is converted to a string afterwards.
+This has the side-effect of removing the multiple `return`s, which can be considered a smell.
+It does make the `switch` statement a little more ugly by enforcing the use of `break` clauses, but I don't intend on keeping that switch around forever anyway.